-We have adopted a code of business conduct and ethics that applies to all our employees, officers and directors, including those officers responsible for financial reporting, which will be effective upon completion of this offering.
-Upon the completion of this offering, our code of business conduct and ethics will be available on the investor relations section of our website.
+We have adopted a code of business conduct and ethics that applies to all our employees, officers and directors, including those officers responsible for financial reporting.
+Our code of business conduct and ethics is available on the investor relations section of our website.
 We intend to disclose any amendments to the code, or any waivers of its requirements, on our website or in a Current Report on Form 8-K.